armintoepfer/uhu/doc/LIMA.md

 ### How do barcode indices correspond to the input sequences?
 Input barcode sequences are tagged with an incrementing counter.
 The first sequence is barcode `0` and the last barcode `numBarcodes - 1`.

+### I used the tailed library prep, what options to choose?
+Use `--symmetric`.

+### What is different to bam2bam?
+ * CCS read support
+ * Barcodes of every adapter gets scored for raw subreads
+ * Do not enforce symmetric barcode pairing, which increases PPV
+ * Open-source and can be compiled on your local Mac or Linux machine
+ * Faster
+ * Nice reports for QC